Australian Made Clothing Brands (That Are Ethical & Sustainable)

 4. Kristin Magrit

-Designing from her home studio in Subiaco, Kristin Magrit makes clothes using natural fibres like linen, hemp, raw silk, and organic cotton.
-Every piece is sewn by local makers within 12km of the studio, and trims, from nut buttons to biodegradable elastic, are chosen to break down at end of life.
-Natural fibres like linen, hemp, raw silk and organic cotton form the base of each collection, chosen for how they wear, breathe, and hold up over time.
+Designing from her home studio in Subiaco, Kristin Magrit makes clothes from natural fibres such as linen, hemp, raw silk, and organic cotton.
+Every piece is sewn by local makers within 12km of the studio, and trims, from nut buttons to biodegradable elastic, are chosen to break down at the end of life.

 5. FRSKE